 So a good bounce rate is one that is within reason for your industry and your website.
 Sound like a cop out?
 Maybe, but we hedge for good reason.
 There are exceptions to subjective takes on metrics.
 Some pages aren't meant to be interacted with.
 Receipt pages, for example, have few points to interact with.
 Or depending on the type of page, the user gets what they need without taking much time.

 A site visitor can run a keyword search on SpyFu to find the estimated CPC, see the metric, and get off the page.
 They got exactly what they hoped to find.
 It's a high-value interaction for that user.
 For us, it's a bounced page.

 So, there is no clear answer to the question of “what is a good bounce rate?”
 But you can learn what a bad bounce rate is.

 Anything higher than 70% is considered a bad bounce rate because too many of your website visitors are leaving too quickly.
-This means that your CTAs are not working or your content is not good enough to encourage the viewers to stay, and of course, this can impact your conversion rates.
-However, there are exceptions to this, as for some pages, like a contact page, having a high bounce rate or a high exit rate could be good because the intended action is completed on that page itself.
+This means that your page is not what the user expected, it doesn't match their intent, or your calls to action (CTAs) need to be updated.
+All of this can impact your conversion rates.

 What Causes a High Bounce Rate?

-There are numerous reasons why people might be leaving your site after checking just one page, but here are some of the most common ones:
+There are numerous reasons why people might be leaving your page quickly with no interaction, but here are some of the most common ones: